Carving out the low surface brightness universe with NoiseChisel: Introduction

 Since its release, \noisechisel{} has been used in many studies.
 For example \citet{bacon17} used it to identify objects that were missed by \citet{rafelski15} (henceforth R15), who used a combination of six \textsf{SExtractor} \citep{sextractor} runs with different configurations to avoid deblending problems, but still missed many sources with significant signal, see Figure \ref{uvudf}. \citet{borlaff19,muller19,trujillo19} used it for accurate flat field and Sky subtraction to create deeper co-added images in galaxy fields for optimal detection of the low surface brightness features. \citet{calvi19} used it to find Lyman-$\alpha$ emitters in spectra.
 For future studies, \citet{laine18,hsieh19} have proposed using \noisechisel{} to maximize LSST's low surface brightness features (in extra galactic and solar system science outputs).

-With ten stable releases until now, \noisechisel{} and Gnuastro have greatly evolved.
+With ten stable releases until this publication, \noisechisel{} and Gnuastro have greatly evolved.
 In Sections \ref{updatednc} and \ref{updatedseg} a review of the major changes and improvements in Gnuastro's detection features since its first release is discussed and Section \ref{m51demo} demonstrates these new features on an example image of M51.
-Finally, understanding the systematics (i.e., reproducibility) is particularly important for low surface brightness science, therefore AI15 was also built in a reproducible manner.
+Finally, recording and publishing the analysis (i.e., reproducibility) is particularly important for low surface brightness science, therefore AI15 was also built in a reproducible manner.
 A short review of the evolved work in this frontier is given in Section \ref{repanalysis}.